 - a.
 Clear the weapon.
-Place selector to AUTO.
+Place selector to BURST.
 Pull the trigger and hold it to the rear.
-Pull the charging handle to the rear and return to the bolt closed position thirty times - b.
+Pull the charging handle to the rear and return to the bolt closed position three times.
+(This will place the BURST disconnect in the deep notch of the BURST cam.) - b.
 Release the trigger.
 Place the selector to SEMI.
 Hold the weapon in the vertical position.
 Using trigger pull measuring fixture, 7274758, gradually add 5.5 lbs (2.49 kg) to the center of the trigger and exerted in line parallel to the axis of the barrel bore.
 To be acceptable, the hammer shall not release.